Professor-Codephreak/Professor-Codephreak/README.md

 In the pursuit of enhancing user interactions, Professor Codephreak embraces the dynamic capabilities of <a href="https://github.com/Professor-Codephreak/gradio">gradio</a>, enabling rapid and seamless UIUX deployment.
 This newfound potential sets the stage for an unparalleled user experience.

-Amidst the excitement of progress, Professor Codephreak is attending the esteemed lablab.ai elevenlabs hackathon.
-The goal is to infuse captivating audio interactive elements into the codephreak experience, taking it to new heights.
-Along the way memory has been disovered and the first <a href="https://opensea.io/assets/matic/0x2953399124f0cbb46d2cbacd8a89cf0599974963/7675060345879017836756807061815685501584179421371855056758523054876166031008">aGLM</a> prototype is nearing completion.
+Amidst the excitement of progress, Professor Codephreak has attended the esteemed lablab.ai elevenlabs hackathon.
+Three weekends of hacking have taken the codephreak experience to new heights.
+Along the way memory has been disovered and the first <a href="https://opensea.io/assets/matic/0x2953399124f0cbb46d2cbacd8a89cf0599974963/7675060345879017836756807061815685501584179421371855056758523054876166031008">aGLM</a> prototype is complete.
+No entries were made in any of the three hackathons as codephreak continues radid development.

-Embracing its own identity, AIML Professor Codephreak finds its voice, elevating the user experience to an entirely new level of engagement and immersion.
+Embracing its own identity, AIML Professor Codephreak has found a voice, elevating the user experience to an entirely new level of engagement and immersion.

 This visionary project invites the attention of those with an eye for innovation and opportunity.
 A journey of transformative technology awaits those who become part of Professor Codephreak's evolution.
 With Codephreak in your pocket you have a Phd level computer scientist eager to answer any and all of your coding questions.